vgslavov/dev_ref/idioms_py.md

 # to be able to both import and run directly a script, use:
 if __name__ == '__main__':
     pass
-# when imported: 'libs' which are imported will not exececute code under if
+# when imported: 'libs' which are imported will not execute code under if
 # when run directly: only code under if will be executed
 ```